Julian Hotel is a National Historic Site opened in 1887 in north San Diego County; (c) Soul Of America

 San Diego Heritage Sites

-San Diego Heritage Sites for African-Americans began in the late 1900s and is still evolving today.
-A number of historic sites remain downtown, while much of the black community lies west of downtown, particularly the churches and cultural centers.
-Julian, a town from the Gold Rush days, is also embedded with black history.
+San Diego Heritage Sites for African Americans began in the late 1900s.
+Several historic sites remain downtown, while much of the black community lies west of it, particularly the churches and cultural centers.
+Just outside of the city, Julian, a town from even older Gold Rush days, is also rich with a historic black-built hotel.

 Hotel Douglas Historic Site